ArtifexSoftware/ghostpdl/doc/src/VectorDevices.rst

-Creating a PDF/X-3 document
+Creating a PDF/X document
 ----------------------------------

 .. warning::

-  Ghostscript only supports creation of PDF/X-3 formats, other formats of PDF/X are *not supported*.
+  Ghostscript supports creation of PDF/X-1 and PDF/X-3 formats, other formats of PDF/X are *not supported*.

 To create a document from a Postscript or a PDF file, you should :